 “Cannot Verify Server Identity” is a common error in iPhone and other iOS devices like iPad and iPod.
 This issue is related to the status of the SSL certificate on the mail server in question.
 From my findings, the certificate is not matching the mail server settings in my iPhone.
 Let’s look at how to fix this problem.

-5 best ways to fix the “cannot verify server identity” error on iPhone, iPad, and iPod
+5 best solutions when the identity of google.com cannot be verified error on iPhone, iPad, and iPod

 Here are a few fixes for the problem.
 One of the following will help fix it.